morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 Then batch submitter will need to reconstruct L2 blocks into:

 - Transactions : All the transactions within the blocks
-- Blockinfo : Each blocks important information
+- Blockinfo : Each block's important information

 The batch submitter will continue fetching and reconstructing the blocks until it processes a block with BLS signature, which means the batch point has been reached.
 All the reconstructed block information will be used to construct a batch.
 Each batch contains: